EDsteve/ELOC_2_Raven/README.md

 - Select SD card drive from a dropdown menu
 - Automatically scan for ELOC folders and subfolders
-- Display WAV and CSV file counts for each subfolder
+- Display WAV files count and CSV compatibility status for each subfolder
 - Select one or more subfolders for processing
-- One-click selection of all folders containing CSV files
+- One-click selection of all folders containing compatible CSV files (filenames starting with "EI-results")
 - Drag and drop support for folders and files from Windows Explorer
 - Adjustable time offset and audio segment length parameters
 - Background processing with status updates